Ch1ffr3punk/oc/README.md

 ## oc_node_server.go

 oc_node_server.go uses [minicrypt](https://github.com/706f6c6c7578/minicrypt) to decrypt incoming data, prior it sends it to the next hop.
 The accepted message size for a node is limited to 4096 KB.
+You can use the program, included in the genkeys folder, to generate a key pair.

 A node needs a special file format, containing an X-OC-To: header.
 Multiple hops are supported by chaining messages, like Cypherpunk Remailers (TypeI) do.